cyberark/conjur-api-java/README.md

 ## Set Up Trust Between App and Conjur

-By default, the Conjur appliance generates and uses self-signed SSL certificates (Java-specific certificates known as cacerts).
+By default, the Conjur appliance generates and uses self-signed SSL certificates.
 Without trusting them, your Java app will not be able to connect to the Conjur server over APIs and so you will need to configure your app to trust them.
 You can accomplish this by using the [Client-level `SSLContext`](#client--level-trust) when creating the client or with a [JVM-level trust](#jvm--level-trust) by loading the Conjur certificate into Java's CA keystore that holds the list of all the allowed certificates for https connections.

 ### Client-level trust

-We can set up a trust between the client application and a Conjur server using Java javax.net.ssl.SSLContext.
+We can set up a trust between the client application and a Conjur server using Java `javax.net.ssl.SSLContext`.
 This can be done from Java code during Conjur class initialization.

 Usable in Kubernetes/OpenShift environment to setup TLS trust with Conjur